 Med School Focuses on Underserved Areas

-In fact, one in every four medical students in the U.S. attends an osteopathic medical school.
-While a majority of VCOM students tend to choose primary care specialties, such as family practice, pediatrics or internal medicine, osteopathic physicians can practice any specialty.
+In fact, one in every four medical students in the United States attends an osteopathic medical school.
+While a majority of VCOM students gravitate toward primary care specialties such as family practice, pediatrics or internal medicine, osteopathic physicians have the versatility to practice within any medical specialty.

 For more information about VCOM and the Louisiana campus, visit www.vcom.edu.